Michael Applebaum: Borough Mayor for Côte-des-Neiges–Notre-Dame-de-Grâce (2002–2012)

-In 2001, Applebaum joined other city councilors in forming the Union Montreal party under mayoral candidate Gérald Tremblay, a businessman and former Quebec Liberal cabinet minister.
-Applebaum and Tremblay went on to win the 2001 election on a platform of halting the forced merger of Montreal with suburban municipalitiesand decentralizing power to newly created Montreal boroughs during the 2002–06 municipal reorganization of Montreal.
+In 2001, Applebaum joined other city councillors in forming the Union Montreal party under mayoral candidate Gérald Tremblay, a businessman and former Quebec Liberal cabinet minister.
+Applebaum and Tremblay went on to win the 2001 election on a platform of halting the forced merger of Montreal with suburban municipalities and decentralizing power to newly created Montreal boroughs during the 2002–06 municipal reorganization of Montreal.
 In 2002, Mayor Tremblay would appoint Applebaum to the newly created position of borough mayor for Côte-des-Neiges–Notre-Dame-de-Grâce.
 He also chaired of the borough's zoning committee (in French, Comité consultatif d'urbanisme) or CCU.
 They were reelected handily in 2005 and 2009, each with almost 50% of the vote.

 By 2002, Applebaum's overall remuneration for committee work and expenses had grown to $102,868.
-Fellow councillors Jeremy Searle and Francine Senécal publicly criticized Applebaum in 2005 and 2008 for potential conflict of interest over his continued work as a real estate agent and property manager while also sitting on the borough's secretive CCU (zoning committee).
+Fellow councillors Jeremy Searle and Francine Senécal publicly criticized Applebaum in 2005 and 2008 for a potential conflict of interest over his continued work as a real estate agent and property manager while also sitting on the borough's secretive CCU (zoning committee).
 Applebaum once threatened to sue a citizen who pointed out that he should give up his real estate job if he wanted to sit on the CCU.
-Heonly gave up his realtor job and CCU position upon being appointed as a full member of the Montreal Executive Committee in 2009.
+He only gave up his realtor job and CCU position upon being appointed as a full member of the Montreal Executive Committee in 2009.
 Applebaum also repeatedly rejected proposals from councillor Warren Allmand to open CCU meetings to the public and to provide documentation on CCU zoning recommendations to the public before being adopted by the borough council.
 Allmand, formerly both the member of Parliament for NDG and Solicitor General of Canada, decried the lack of transparency in borough rezoning procedures.
 Councillors would often not know what they were voting on because they did not have time to review the CCU's complex zoning recommendations.

 Applebaum found himself at odds with community groups over a number of public works projects in Benny Park in the underserved Loyola district of the borough.
-Local residents believed that the construction of a sports complex, a community health centre, and a cultural centre were eating into too much park green space.
+Local residents believed that the construction of a sports complex, a community health centre, and a cultural centre was eating into too much park green space.

 In 2007, the borough council moved already approved plans for a sports center on the residential development of Benny Farm across the street to Benny Park because of lack of space.
-Residents supported the construction of a sports complex, but objected to the new location and the rezoning of the entire park for institutional construction, arguing it would make the greenspace a target for further development.
+Residents supported the construction of a sports complex but objected to the new location and the rezoning of the entire park for institutional construction, arguing it would make the greenspace a target for further development.
 In 2009, construction on the sports center began and plans for an ultra-modern library in the same park announced, further angering residents concerned about Green Space.
 The sports centre would open in 2011.